gbdubs/grady.dev/projectdata/content/project/euclid.md

 ![More of that, but filled in and with colors.](../img/euclid_10.svg)

 This (along with CINDI) is a project I expect will continue to yield fruit for many years.

+UPDATE (2023): You can now play around with many derivative algorithms (and see the many beautiful images created through them) at [ABOUND.art](https://abound.art).